josephofiowa/dc-michelin-challenge/README.md

 The [csv](SampleSubmission.csv) should include two columns:

-- Restaurants (those you predict to make the list, as many as you like - see scoring below)
+- Restaurants (those predicted to make the list, no minimum/maximum - see scoring below)
 - Stars (predicted number of stars for each, ranging from 1 to 3)

 There is an example submission included.